zloreno/SQL_tutorials/README.md

 <br/>
 <br/>
 <br/>
+I'm sorry if some comments cotaining single quotation marks "fuck up", as they say in France, the script in GitHub, it will work just fine on MySQL Workbenck\
-Oh, and I use MySQL Workbench, my professor said so\
+Oh, yes, worht mentioning, I use MySQL Workbench (my professor said so, I have no will power)\
 Some commands will be executed only if you use that application\
 In Italy we say "man warned, man half-saved"\
 Cherio